the mountains of Great Basin

 Death Valley National Park is open year round.
 Peak season is December through April and a typical wildflower season in late March, April and May.

-Even though it’s hot in the summer, with careful and thorough planning, it could potentially be visited any time.
-Just keep in mind that summer months are also subject to monsoon rains.
+Even though it’s hot in the summer, with careful and thorough planning, you can still visit.
+Just keep in mind that late summer months are also monsoon and that means rains.

-Even autumn temperatures can still be quite high.
+Autumn in Death Valley can still mean high temperatures.
 My first visit was in the middle of October and temps hovered around 116F during the three days I was there.

 For the least amount of crowds and lower temps, November is one of the best times of the year to visit Death Valley National Park.